syriuszp/challenge_app/README.md

   People don't like passwords.
 To make it easy for them many sites allow logging in with Facebook, Twitter or GitHub accounts in a secure way.
 We're going to use just GitHub.

-19. Liking answers should not reload the page.
+19. DONE !
+Liking answers should not reload the page.

   Let's improve user experience a bit.
 When user likes an answer he should immediately see the result without reloading the whole page.
 Hint: Try using jQuery javascript library to perform AJAX requests.